How small businesses should brace for bad weather

 Most importantly, cloud computing is hardware independent, meaning that all your vital information (sales figures, account numbers, profit margins) is safely backed up in the cloud and can be instantly transferred between one data center to the next.

-3. Buy Disaster Insurance
+3. Buy disaster insurance

+According to FEMA, 40% to 60% of small businesses are forced to shut down after a disaster.
 That’s why a sound disaster insurance plan may be the most important preparation for your small business.
 However, experts caution against buying the first plan you see; you should shop around for plans suitable for your specific needs and circumstances.

 Consider the types of protections that each insurance policy offers and whether such coverage will be useful to you.
-If you own a manufacturing business on the swampy southeastern coast, you'll likely want a comprehensive policy that covers equipment, and includes specific hurricane, flood, and water damage provisions – clauses that most general business insurance policies often lack.
+If you own a manufacturing business on the swampy southeastern coast, you'll likely want a comprehensive policy that covers equipment, and includes specific hurricane, flood, and water damage provisions – clauses that most general business insurance policies lack.

 Ultimately, preparing for natural disasters like storms, hurricanes, and blizzards can be tedious and time-consuming.
 But in the long run, these preparations are always extremely cost effective.
 To paraphrase an old saying, an ounce of business insurance is worth a pound of capital.

 Complete Insureon’s easy online application today to compare insurance quotes from top-rated U.S. carriers.
 Once you find the right policy for your small business, you can begin coverage in less than 24 hours.